 One of the main points the Princeton article talks about is that our Smartlook Player doesn’t run on HTTPS.
 (It’s good to note we are talking only about the Player itself, not the data retrieval, which was already secured.
 Our website, dashboard, and internal recorder component have already been using an SSL for a long time.)
 Updating the Player is something we had planned to do in our new product version in Q1 2018, but because of the media coverage, we have sped up the release and are happy to say that the Smartlook Player switch to HTTPS was done yesterday.
 So now, all Smartlook components are updated.
 At the same time, we improved the masking of password fields to make sure the password length is not recognizable anymore.

 It’s also good to say that Smartlook gives companies lots of tools to further protect the privacy of their visitors, including the masking of form inputs, anonymizing IP addresses, an opt-out for individual visitors that don’t wish to be recorded, or an API to do advanced custom masking of specific elements on websites.
 All of these options have been available in Smartlook for some time and are described in detail in our Help section.
-As we are located in the EU, Smartlook is going to be GDPR compliant once the new EU regulation comes into effect in May 2018.
+As we are located in the EU, Smartlook will take steps to comply with GDPR requirements, which come into effect in May 2018.
 We’ll be putting out more info about our GDPR compliance in the upcoming weeks.

 Many articles were critical of the fact that companies don’t properly notify their visitors about being recorded.
 We agree that this should be done, and we cover this in our Help section.
 We’ve also been informing customers about this from the start.
 From a legal point of view, session replay is no different from any third-party web script that might track personal data.